Nearata/flarum-ext-directory-listing/README.md

 ## Info

-- The extension will create a new folder in "public/assets" with name "nearataDirectoryListing-<suffix>".
+- The extension will create a new folder in "public/assets" with name "nearataDirectoryListing-$suffix".
 - The suffix can be changed in the admin panel.

 ## Install